Updated November 27, 2025: Feb 3/26

 If another psr, repeat Steps 1 and 2 until: psr’s stop, or I decide to stop, or I run out of time and have to do something else.

-I observe and see the following: our good time together has ended and we have civilly signaled we are parting.
+I observe the following: our good time together has ended and we have signalled we are parting.
 You are not initiating any more than that.

 I notice that my wanting “again” is a psr to solve my usual difficulty transitioning from momentum through the grief caused by the end of momentum/pleasure (they’re the same) to whatever is next.
-My true response is to bitch and complain this.
+I need to bitch and complain this psr.

 While I may want “again”, I see I have no desire to control my future that much.
 As for you, I don’t even want to go near the inside of your head.
 That’s up to you to figure out and show.
-Not for me to mess myself up more by trying to control you.
+Not for me to mess myself up by trying to control you.
+Why would this mess me up?
+Because I will fail miserably at trying to control your mind, while I have enough of a challenge trying to control my own mind.

-I take a deep breath and carry on to bitching and complaining my difficulty with transitions, thankful I didn’t blow it again by showing my control weirdness.
+I take a deep breath of relief, feel lucky for our connection and carry on to bitching and complaining my difficulty with transitions, thankful I didn’t blow it by showing the control weirdness I used to fix my difficulty with transitions.

 Example 3